|Academic Term||Summer Quarter (A-term or B-term)|

 Included in the program fee:

-$350 Study Abroad Fee
+- $350 Study Abroad Fee

-Program activities and program travel
+- Program activities and program travel

-Airfare (average price subject to when and where your buy your ticket - $1800)
+- Airfare (average price subject to when and where your buy your ticket - $1800)

 The Study Abroad fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.
 Students must pay the course-related fees directly through the Humboldt University Summer program application.

-A large percentage of UW students utilize financial aid to study abroad.
+- A large percentage of UW students utilize financial aid to study abroad.
 Most types of financial aid can be applied to study abroad fees.

-You can submit a revision request to increase the amount of aid for the quarter you are studying abroad.
+- You can submit a revision request to increase the amount of aid for the quarter you are studying abroad.
 These additional funds are usually awarded in the form of loans.
 To apply, fill out a revision request form, attach the budget sheet (available via the link at the top of this brochure) and submit these documents to the Office of Student Financial Aid.
 For more information about this process, consult the Financial Aid section of our website.

-Consult the Financial Aid section of our website for more information on applying for financial aid, special considerations for summer and early fall programs, and budgeting and fundraising tips.
+- Consult the Financial Aid section of our website for more information on applying for financial aid, special considerations for summer and early fall programs, and budgeting and fundraising tips.

-There are many scholarships designed to fund students studying abroad.
+- There are many scholarships designed to fund students studying abroad.
 The UW administers a study abroad scholarship program and there are national awards available as well.

-Scholarships vary widely in their parameters.
+- Scholarships vary widely in their parameters.
 Some are need-based, some are location-based, and some are merit-based.

-For UW Study Abroad Scholarships fill out a short questionnaire on your UW Study Abroad program application to be considered.
+- For UW Study Abroad Scholarships fill out a short questionnaire on your UW Study Abroad program application to be considered.
 You must apply by the priority application deadline for the program in order to be considered for a scholarship.
 Click the Overview tab to view application deadlines.

 The study abroad application includes a personal statement, three short answer questions, one recommendation from a professor or TA, and electronic signature documents related to UW policies and expectations for study abroad.
 Following the online application process, you may be contacted by the program director for an in-person interview.
 Once an admission decision has been made regarding your application, you will be notified by the study abroad system via email.

-To be eligible to study abroad, you must attend an in-person pre-departure orientation facilitated by UW Study Abroad.
+To be eligible to study abroad, you must complete the mandatory pre-departure orientation facilitated by UW Study Abroad.
 Visit your study abroad homepage to complete this mandatory orientation.
-You must also attend program-specific orientations offered by the program director.
+You must also attend any program-specific orientations offered by the program director.

-You must register for the UW Study Abroad Office also offers several optional orientations aimed at preparing you for your study abroad experience.
+UW Study Abroad Office also offers several optional orientations aimed at preparing you for your study abroad experience.
 You can visit the Orientation section of our website to view the current schedule and to register for any optional orientation sessions that pique your interest.